jtleek/talkguide/README.md

 What should you talk about?
 ----------------

-It depends on the forum.
-If it is a local event in the genomics working group or our group meeting, you should plan on talking about something unfinished.
-The goal is to communicate where you are with the project and more importantly, what are the issues you are stuck on and where you could use help.
-This kind of talk is
+It depends on the event and the goals of the event.
+Here is a non-comprehensive list:

+* __Group meeting__: Something that is in progress.
+A quick update on where you are at with a focus on where you are going and what you are stuck on.
+* __Short talk at conference__: Something you have finished and have at least a tech report, blog post, or R package available for.
+Focus on getting people excited about seeing the long form version of the product.
+* __Formal seminar__: Something that is finished where you can give an in depth over view of what you are working on.